• Skip to main content

 Now to you, nothing has changed and you are the same person.

-You are that same outgoing, fun, and easy to get along with kind of individual.
+You are that same outgoing, fun, and easy-to-get-along-with kind of individual.

 For the most part, you are but there will be those times that you aren’t.

-Then you will go back through the same nonsense until you can come to the reality that you have actually changed.
+Then you will go back through the same nonsense until you can come to the reality that you have changed.

 There isn’t anything wrong with this either but it’s something that people like you and me need to accept.